IAbeteEtMechante/Wikipedia_analysis_with_Hadoop/README.md

 <!-- POSSIBLE EVOLUTIONS -->
 ## Possible Evolutions
 ### Text analysis
-* Analyse the number of pages per language and compare it to the number of speaker of this language
+#### Analyse the number of pages per language and compare it to the number of speaker of this language
-* Analysis the trending articles
+Using our network of multi-threaded computers, we can crawl data on articles from specific language from https://dumps.wikimedia.org/backup-index.html, then do the necessary aggregations.

+#### Analyze trending topics
+Retrieving the articles with highest views during a specific timeframe, and aggregate them into topics.

 ### Network
 * Combine our machines together as a network.